Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Simulations Discussion

 Our first two simulations, the results of which are shown in figure \ref{fig:carS} and figure \ref{fig:carM}, show a car beginning in the configuration $(x_0,y_0,\theta_0) = (-1.5,1.5,\pi/2)$ and navigating around obstacles to the point $(x_f,y_f,\theta_f) = (2,2,3\pi/2)$ which are in the bottom-left and top-right (respectively) of the domain used to plot the results.
 In both cases, the maximum angular velocity is $W = 2$.
 The obstacles in both figures have the same shape, but in figure \ref{fig:carS} the obstacles remain stationary, whereas in figure \ref{fig:carM}, the obstacles rotation clockwise around the origin at a constant rate of 1 radian per unit time.
 In the former figure, the time required to reach the endpoint is $T = 8$, whereas, when the obstacles rotate out of the way in the latter figure, the car can reach the endpoint by time $T = 6$.
+As mentioned in section \ref{sec:TimeHorizonAndObstacles}, the time-horizon $T$ that is chosen for the problem does actually matter here.
+Theoretically, for any $T$ chosen large enough, there is an optimal path from the initial point to the end point.
+However, empirically if $T$ is chosen too large the algorithm will require longer to converge.
+As chosen for each of these simulations, the time horizons of $T = 8$ and $T = 6$, respectively, are very close to the best possible travel time.
+For the moving obstacles example (figure \ref{fig:carM}, the algorithm was able to resolve optimal paths in an average 1.6 seconds using an average of 1748 iterations.
+If $T$ is chosen too small, so that no path requiring time less than $T$ to traverse can reach the endpoint, then the algorithm will often fail to converge, or converge to a path which is not meaningful.
+In these examples if the tolerance for convergence is decreased to $\text{TOL} = 10^{-8}$, the optimal trajectories do not appreciably change, but the clock time increases to roughly 15 seconds, requiring on the order of 10000-15000 iterations for convergence.